 Jimmy Rollins hit his 16th homer for the Phillies, who got off to a good September start after a strong August.
 The wild card-leading Braves are heading in the opposite direction with three straight losses and only four wins in their past 14 games, rekindling memories of their historic collapse last season.

 Lee (4-7) came in with a record that was hardly indicative of the way he's pitched this season.
 The Phillies had been held to three runs or fewer in 14 of his 23 starts.

-The Phillies jumped on Tim Hudson (13-5) right away, going ahead in the first and blowing the game open with two runs in the sixth.
-Lee was on cruise control the whole way.
+The Phillies knocked out Tim Hudson (13-5) and blew the game open with two runs in the sixth.

 Philadelphia jumped on Hudson right away, dealing the right-hander his first loss since July 1.
 He had won seven straight decisions.
 Rollins led off the game with a single.
 After Juan Pierre hit into a forceout and Chase Utley flied out...